AhoyLemon/badaccent.club/readme.md

 ## What?
 This is a game that has you read randomly generated quotes in randomly generated accents.

-## Isn't that racist?
+## Is that racist?
 No.

 ## Are you sure?
-It feels really weird to try to come up with accents.
+It feels really weird to talk in these accents.
 Yeah, that's the point here.

 ## Who made this?